JoshOn360Hz/teaching-go/readme.md

 Make sure you have:

 - [Go installed](https://go.dev/dl/)
-- Git installed (or download as ZIP)
+- Git installed (or download as source code as a ZIP)

 ### Clone the project